Centre for Health Care of the Elderly

 The Geriatrics / Centre for Health Care of the Elderly (CHCE) is a multi-service, interdisciplinary program based primarily in the Camp Hill Veterans' Memorial Building (CHVMB) of the Queen Elizabeth II Health Sciences Centre, Central Zone, Nova Scotia Health Authority.
 The cornerstone of our care is interdisciplinary comprehensive geriatric assessment, treatment and education of frail older persons and their families.
 There is a prominent role of research, centered in the Geriatric Medicine Research Unit.

 Our researchers are recognized national and internationally as leaders in research on frailty and cognitive impairment.
-The CHCE services are Geriatric Day Hospital (includes a Falls Clinic), Geriatric Assessment Unit, Geriatric Restorative Care, Progressive Care Unit, Geriatric Ambulatory Care/Memory Disability Clinic and satellite clinics throughout the province.
+The CHCE services are Geriatric Day Hospital (includes a Falls Clinic), Geriatric Assessment Unit, Geriatric Restorative Care, Progressive Care Unit, Geriatric Ambulatory Care/Memory Disability Clinic/PATH Clinic and satellite clinics throughout the province.
 CHVMB is also home to 175 veterans.

 Mission and Goals